Tips Bulletin

 Ingredients like hydrogen peroxide and laundry detergent make blood removal a breeze, while essential oils leave your clothes smelling pleasant.

 Shake the ingredients in a sprayer and apply generously to the blood stained area.
 Allow the cleaner to rest and soak into the fabric of your clothes or sheet for a few minutes, rinse completely with cool water, and air dry.
-This stain remover also works great for baby oil stains on clothes and other types of unwanted staining.
+This stain remover also works when toothpaste stains clothes and when you find other unwanted stains on your clothing.

 Use Oxygen Bleach to Remove Stains